 Make a method called get_perimeter() that returns the perimeter of the rectangle.

 Below is the code that makes the Rectangle objects.
 It uses 2 lists to make the objects.
-This list is passed to a method called print_s() that you need to write the code for:
+This list is passed to a method called print_Rectangles() that you need to write the code for:

 It should make this output: